aptos-labs/aptos-core/developer-docs-site/docs/concepts/gas-txn-fee.md

 ## The Fee Statement

-Starting from Aptos Framework release 1.7, the breakdown of fee charges and refunds relevant to a user transaction is represented by struct `0x1::transaction_fee::FeeStatement` and emitted as a module event.
+As of Aptos Framework release 1.7, the breakdown of fee charges and refunds is emitted as a module event represented by struct `0x1::transaction_fee::FeeStatement`.

 ```Rust
     #[event]